joashgobin/cs/content/software_engineering/software_quality/functional_and_non-functional_requirements.md

 If we fail to fulfill these requirements then our software fails to meet even the bare minimum of what is expected.

-A program not delivering on its functional requirements is like a chair only one pair of legs.
+A program not delivering on its functional requirements is like a chair with only one pair of legs.

 ## Non-functional Requirements
 These separate the sheep from the goats.
 Non-functional requirements are the features that determine how